 Kamsa, the evil uncle of Lord Krishna wanted to kill him but was saved by his father.
 Kamsa came to know that Krishna was somewhere in his kingdom, so he ordered Putana, an evil demoness, to kill all the infants in his kingdom.
 The evil Putana followed the order and start eliminating all the infants of the kingdom and reached Gokul where she came to know about the miraculous boy, Krishna.
 She decided to eliminate him and took the form of a beautiful maiden.
 She poison’s her milk and reaches Krishna’s house on the pretext of feeding him, but Krishna sucked her life out of Putana.

 Krishna was always immersed in bliss.
-Whether it was a burial ground, or a battlefield or a haven of peace, he remained the same.
+Whether it was a burial ground, or a battlefield, or a haven of peace, he remained the same.
 Krishna was standing between two immense opposing armies and he sang a song.
-That is the Gita, which means song of God.
+That is the Gita, which means the song of God.
 Would it be possible for anyone to sing in such a situation?
-One sings only when one is happy but Krishna sang, because he was the embodiment of joy could sing even on the battlefield.
+One sings only when one is happy but Krishna sang because he was the embodiment of joy could sing even on the battlefield.